Krewe of Tucks: History and formation

 Tucks began in 1969 as a group of Loyola University students applied for a parade permit.
-The club takes its name from Friar Tuck's, an Uptown New Orleans local gathering hole and pub, where two college students decided to create their own Carnival krewe after unsuccessfully trying to become white flambeaux carriers.
+The club takes its name from Friar Tuck's, an Uptown New Orleans local gathering hole and pub, where two college students decided to create their own Carnival krewe after unsuccessfully trying to become white flambeau carriers.
 The parade has grown from a small nighttime parade of pick-up trucks and boats pulled on trailers, into a procession of major proportions.
 In 1983 the parade became a daytime event and in 1986 the parade route finally stretched to downtown.
 Past Grand Marshals include a person sporting a Bart Simpson costume, film-maker Spike Lee and members of the New Orleans Saints.
 Past Kings include John Candy and Eugene Levy.
 Notable riders have included The Blues Brothers, WWF Wrestlers, MTV's: The Real World New Orleans Cast and Rob Dyrdek, from MTV's fantasy factory.